 The driving resistance forces for the low speed tests are furthermore corrected by the factor froll,corr as read in from the main VECTO-CSE GUI.

-Fres,ref=Fres,ref∙froll,corr
+Fres,ref=Fres∙froll,corr

 This feature aims for correction of a systematic change of rolling resistance in the low speed tests compared to the high speed tests as driven in the test sequence.